Michael Sidorov Head Shot

 [email protected]

 Ayse received her Ph.D. degree in Neurobiology from the Leibniz Institute for Neurobiology in Magdeburg (Germany) in 2021.
 During her Ph.D. thesis, she investigated the participation of PMCA-Neuroplastin complexes in neuronal calcium regulation, signaling and plasticity.
-She obtained her M.Sc. degree in Molecular Life Sciences from the Friedrich Schiller University of Jena (Germany) in 2016.
-She completed B.Sc. degree in Molecular Biology and Genetics at Istanbul University (Turkey) in 2013.
-In the Sidorov lab, she is interested in monitoring in vivo neuronal activity by using cutting-edge fluorescence imaging techniques.
-Outside of the lab, she likes spending time with books, music and red wine.
+She obtained her M.Sc. degree in Molecular Life Sciences from the Friedrich Schiller University of Jena (Germany) in 2016 and her B.Sc. degree in Molecular Biology and Genetics at Istanbul University (Turkey) in 2013.
+She joined Sidorov lab in 2022 and her work aims to discover which circuitry drives visual encoding and what cortical regions play a role in this.
+She explores long-range circuits from visual cortex to anterior cingulate cortex anatomically and also functionally.
+Furthermore, she studies experience-dependent plasticity to understand how visual experience shapes this circuitry and alterations causes disrupted visual processing in Angelman syndrome mouse model.

 Google Scholar | Pubmed | ResearchGate | ORCID